Reviews You Can Rely On

 Credit: Matt Lighthart

-Several tests designed to assess dimensional accuracy (such as a simple hole designed to fit a Nickel) and double-check clearances showed similarly reliable results.
+We performed several tests designed to assess dimensional accuracy (such as a simple hole designed to fit a Nickel) and double-check clearances, which showed reliably accurate prints.
 Our little articulated T-rex practically fell off the print bed, for example, and wiggled away without issue, which is oh-so-satisfying.

-Our support-test-specific print was perhaps most impressive, though, as it pulled away with minimal effort.
-This is the bane of many a 3D print enthusiast, so this specific test was an important data point in the respectable score given here.
+Our support-test-specific print was perhaps most impressive, though.
+Temporary supports are meant to keep overhanging parts in place during the printing process, and in the case of the M5C, they pulled away with minimal effort after printing was complete.
+This is the bane of many a 3D print enthusiast, especially when you get into more complex prints.
 Our tester notes, however, “I had to do some minor cleanup on the surface areas where the supports were removed.

 Support removal was surprisingly easy -- no tools required in this case.